awslabs/sagemaker-debugger/docs/rules/README.md

 trial.tensor(name).prev_steps(step, n, mode=modes.GLOBAL)
 ```
 ###### Arguments
-- `step`: `type: int` The step number whose value is to be returned for the mode passed.
+- `step (int)` The step number whose value is to be returned for the mode passed.
-- `n`: `type:int` Number of previous steps to return
+- `n (int)` Number of previous steps to return
-- `mode`: `type: smdebug.modes enum value` The mode applicable for the step number passed above.
+- `mode (smdebug.modes enum value)` The mode applicable for the step number passed above.
 Defaults to `modes.GLOBAL`

 ###### Returns
-`List:int` A list of size at most n representing the previous steps for the given step and mode.
+`list[int]` A list of size at most n representing the previous steps for the given step and mode.
 Note that this list can be of size less than n if there were only less than n steps saved before the given step in this trial.

 ## Rules
 Rules are the medium by which SageMaker Debugger executes a certain piece of code regularly on different steps of the jobs.
 A rule is assigned to a trial and can be invoked at each new step of the trial.
 It can also access other trials for its execution.
 You can evaluate a rule using tensors from the current step or any step before the current step.
 Please ensure your logic respects these semantics, else you will get a `TensorUnavailableForStep` exception as the data would not yet be available for future steps.